mprahl/s2i-angular-httpd24/README.md

 All other environment variables from the base image can also be overriden.

+Additionally, you can mount Angular environment files in `/tmp/ng-environments/` and they will be copied to `./src/environments/`.
+This is useful if you'd like to override the environment files stored in source.

 ## Installation

 To build an Angular Docker image, choose either the CentOS or RHEL based image.